 Enforcing the Food Standards Code

-In Australia, state or territory government agencies are responsible for enforcing and interpreting the Code.
+In Australia, state or territory government agencies and in many cases local councils are responsible for enforcing and interpreting the Code.
+The Australian Department of Agriculture and Water Resources is responsible for enforcing the Code at the border.
 In New Zealand this is the responsibility of the NZ Ministry for Primary Industries public health units or local governments.

 The links below provide contact details for relevant agencies.

 The Therapeutic Goods Administration (TGA) is responsible for regulating therapeutic goods including medicines, complementary medicines, medical devices, blood and blood products.
 Visit the TGA website to determine whether a product is a food or medicine or phone 1800 020 693.